apache/parquet-site/content/en/docs/File Format/Data Pages/encodings.md

 1, 1, 1, 1

-The minimum delta is 1 and after step 2, the deltas become
+The minimum delta is 1 and after step 2, the relative deltas become:

 0, 0, 0, 0